gaultier/blog/making_my_debug_build_run_100_times_faster.md

 *SIMD and dedicated silicon to the rescue.*

-I am writing a torrent application, to download and serve torrent files, in C. A torrent download is made of pieces, typically 1 MiB or 2 MiB.
-At start-up, the program reads the downloaded file piece by piece, computes its [SHA1](https://en.wikipedia.org/wiki/SHA-1) hash, and marks this piece as downloaded if the actual hash is indeed the expected hash.
+I am writing a torrent application, to download and serve torrent files, in C, because it's fun.
+A torrent download is made of thousands of pieces of the same size, typically 1 MiB or 2 MiB.
+At start-up, the program reads the downloaded file from disk piece by piece, computes the [SHA1](https://en.wikipedia.org/wiki/SHA-1) hash of the piece, and marks this piece as downloaded if the actual hash is indeed the expected hash.
 We get from the `.torrent` file the expected hash of each piece.

 When we have not downloaded anything yet, the file is completely empty (but still of the right size - we use `ftruncate(2)` to size it properly even if empty from the get go), and nearly every piece has the wrong hash.
 Some pieces will accidentally have the right hash, since they are all zeroes in the file we are downloading - good news then, with this approach we do not even have to download them at all!.
-If we continue an interrupted download (for example we computer restarted), some pieces will have the right hash, and some not.
+If we continue an interrupted download (for example the computer restarted), some pieces will have the right hash, and some not.
 When the download is complete, all pieces will have the correct hash.
 That way, we know what what pieces we need to download, if any.

-I read that some torrent clients prefer to skip this verification at startup because they persist their state in a separate file (perhaps a Sqlite database), while downloading pieces.
+I read that some torrent clients prefer to skip this verification at startup because they persist their state in a separate file (perhaps a Sqlite database), each time a new piece is downloaded (and its hash is verified).
 However I favor doing a from scratch verification at startup for a few reasons, over the 'state file' approach:

 - We might have crashed in the middle of a previous download, before updating the state file, and the persisted state is out-of-sync with the download
 - There may have been data corruption at the disk level (not everybody runs ZFS and can detect that!)
-- We can continue a partial downloaded started with a different torrent client
+- We can continue a partial download started with a different torrent client - no need for format interoperability.
+The downloaded file is the source of truth.
 - Some other program might have corrupted/modified the download, unbeknownst to us and our state file

 For this reason I do not have a state file at all.
 It's simpler and a whole class of out-of-sync issues disappears.